midnightntwrk/midnight-architecture/proposals/0014-snark-upgrade.md

 funds should not be lost or redistributed as a result of a cryptographic upgrade.

+A secondary, but important criteria is that we *do* wish to use Snark-friendly cryptography, for hashes and commitments, which are significantly cheaper than primitives which are independent of the Snark's scalar field.

 ## Proposed Changes

 While these problems have the same root cause – data we cannot trivially